openfaas/faas/CONTRIBUTING.md

 * What if I need more than that?

-    If you're a company using any of these projects, you can get the following through a [support agreement with OpenFaaS Ltd](https://openfaas.com/support/) so that the time can be paid for to help your business.
+    If you're a company using any of these projects, you can get the following through an [Enterprise Support agreement with OpenFaaS Ltd](https://openfaas.com/support/) so that the time and resources required to support your business are paid for.

     A support agreement can be tailored to your needs, you may benefit from support, if you need any of the following:

+    * security issues patched in a timely manner for all 40 +/- open source components
     * priority responses to issues/PRs
-    * feature prioritisation
-    * emergency help via Zoom
+    * immediate help and access to experts
-    * 1:1 consultations

 #### I need to add a dependency